mthouseef/KabuK-Style/README.md

 ## Features

-- **Data Extraction**: Extracts detailed information from Jalan.net, including hotel listings, reviews, and pricing.
+- **Data Extraction**: Extracts detailed information from Jalan.net, including hotel listings, and pricing.
 - **Data Processing**: Processes the extracted data and formats it for analysis.
-- **Output Formats**: Supports saving data in multiple formats, such as CSV and Excel.
+- **Output Formats**: Supports saving data in csv formats.

 ## Requirements